opbb/spike-drill-probabilities/README.md

 # Spike-Drive Probabilities Calculator
+*[Click here](https://oliverbaerbenson.dev/spike-drive-probabilities-calculator) to use the calculator.*

-*TL;DR: A program to calculate the probability of catastrophic failure for a roll which can recur in a tabletop roleplaying game.
-[Click here](https://oliverbaerbenson.dev/spike-drive-probabilities-calculator) to use the calculator.*
+TL;DR: A program to calculate the probability of catastrophic failure for a roll which can recur in a tabletop roleplaying game.

 ### The situation
 I am in a [Stars Without Number](https://en.wikipedia.org/wiki/Stars_Without_Number) game, in which we are looking to make some very risky faster-than-light jumps (spike drills).
 I would like to know the probability that we come out of these jumps in one piece.